Harry V. Roberts Statistical Advocate of the Year Award

 The award is given at a meeting of the Chicago Chapter and the honoree is also recognized at the Joint Statistical Meetings.

 Nominations are due by February 15, 2021 and require the following:

 - Biographical information for the nominee, as summarized in a CV, résumé, executive biography, or detailed career profile.

-- A nomination letter stating why the nominee is a suitable candidate for the award.
-As the nominee may not be a statistician, per se, information in the letter should include how they advocate for the appropriate and effective use of statistics and impact achieved through this advocacy.
+- Nomination letter stating why the nominee is a suitable candidate for the award.
+As the nominee might not be a statistician, per se, information in the letter should include how they advocate for the appropriate and effective use of statistics and impact achieved through this advocacy.

 - (Optional) Name and contact information of an individual willing to support the nomination.